The Rich History

 A true Lebanese feast is a meal of many dishes.
 Often starting with mezze, which is a range of small dishes such as finger foods and dips, mains are often grilled skewers of meats; traditional stews; or soups filled with rich flavours, garden ingredients and signature herbs and spices.
 With variety being a given in any Lebanese sit down, sampling a little from here and there makes it best enjoyed when it shared.
 Even better, Lebanese cuisine satisfies any palate, dietary requirement or lifestyle, having so many staple dishes that are fit to anyone and everyone.

-At Zahli, our specially designed banquets were created with this share culture in mind.
+At Zahli, you can experience middle eastern restaurant cuisine in Sydney our specially designed banquets were created with this share culture in mind.
 Enjoy the memorable dining experience at Zahli- and sample our signature staples!